 Unless it is an emergency, the patient should be referred to the PCP the Health Plan has assigned him/her, if the patient knows who the PCP is.
 If not, the patient can be referred to the Health Plan’s Member Services toll-free number.
-The name of the patient's Health Plan can be determined by the eligibility verification system, which will be maintained for providers by Molina.
+The name of the patient's Health Plan can be determined by the eligibility verification system, which will be maintained for providers by Gainwell Technologies.

 Providers do not directly link patients to a Health Plan.
 Medicaid and LaCHIP enrollees select their Health Plans and indicate their preferred provider or, if no choice is made, they are assigned to a Plan.
 During the first 90 days of enrollment, enrollees can change Plans for any reason.
 After the initial 90 days, the patients are locked into that Health Plan until the next open enrollment, unless they have good cause to change Plans.
 Patients wishing to change Health Plans should be referred to the Enrollment Center’s toll-free number, 1-855-229-6848.
 Patients wishing to change doctors should be referred to their Health Plan’s Member Services toll free number.